MEET THE TEAM

 Principal Investigator

-Dr. Aaron Chit Siong Lau, DPhil (Oxford, 2017), is Senior Scientist II at A*STAR Quantum Innovation Centre (Q.InC), and Adjunct Assistant Professor at the Singapore University of Technology and Design (SUTD).
-He is Deputy Director of the Quantum Materials & Devices Pillar in Q.InC.
+Dr. Aaron Chit Siong Lau, DPhil (Oxford, 2017), is Principal Scientist I at A*STAR Quantum Innovation Centre (Q.InC), and Adjunct Assistant Professor at the Singapore University of Technology and Design (SUTD).
+He is Director of the Quantum Devices & Electronics Pillar in Q.InC.

 Aaron has received awards such as the A*STAR Graduate Scholarship, Oxford Hetherington Prize, Career Development Award, MTC Young Individual Research Grant, and MTC Individual Research Grant.
 In 2025, he was awarded the prestigious National Research Foundation Competitive Research Programme Frontier (NRF CRP Frontier) which seeks to pursue innovative use-inspired research that can potentially enable paradigm shifts and breakthroughs in scientific knowledge.